Terraform: 84 tfstates and 5 repositories turned into a monorepo, and how to operate Terraform with Atlantis

 atlantis apply

-Prevent conflicting state updates
+Prevents conflicting state updates

 This way, if another PR detects a change to that state, it will return an error stating that it is already locked.

-How to build Atlantis
+How Atlantis is built

 This time we used the official Atlantis Terraform module.